uwnlp/qamr/code/README.md

 To understand these issues, I encourage you to take a closer look at the code in this repository or in the [spacro](https://github.com/julianmichael/spacro) commit being loaded as a submodule.
 If you have any questions, or if anything doesn't work as expected, please file an issue and I'll be happy to help.

+## Analysis

+To run the manual analysis to produce the numbers in the NAACL paper, run `scripts/run_analysis.sh`.
+You can also produce a SQuAD-formatted version of the dataset with `scripts/write_squad_formatted.sh`.
+The `.json` files will be in `data/example/static/out/`.

+See the `manual-analysis/` directory for the 150-question sample we annotated for the manual analysis, including a description of the coding scheme.

+Numbers output by our analysis code are very close to what is published in the paper, but are very slightly off due to unimportant differences in the details of how they were calculated (i.e., "reproduction noise").